 DOL States When In Sleeper Berth It Is Non-Working Time

 In July, the Department of Labor’s (DOL) Wage and Hour Division (WHD) published an opinion letter on whether a driver’s time spent in a sleeper berth — relieved from duty — is compensable hours worked.
-This letter (FLSA2019-10) provides significant
+This letter (FLSA2019-10) provides significant new guidance.

 Paying drivers for sleep time arguably has been a hot topic.
-In fact, some courts as recently as 2018 have regarded sleeper berth time as on-duty sleeping time, rather than off-duty
+In fact, some courts as recently as 2018 have regarded sleeper berth time as on-duty sleeping time, rather than off-duty travel time.

-The DOL, however, disagrees with the co
+The DOL, however, disagrees with the courts’ rulings.

 Case in point

 A small, family-owned motor carrier asked the DOL for guidance.
 The carrier operates a fleet of 10 trucks that conduct interstate commerce — primarily over-the-road, long-haul services.

 They regularly employ drivers who take multi-day trips and spend much of their time in the sleeper berth (not working).

 The carrier provided an example.
 In this case, the driver’s workweek included 55.84 hours driving, inspecting, cleaning, fueling, and completing paperwork, and 49.96 hours in the sleeper berth.
 While in the sleeper berth, he was permitted to sleep, did not perform any work, and was not on call.